 The best available scientific evidence suggests that Yellowstone provides marginal conditions for nesting and acts as a sink for swans dispersing from more productive areas.
 This effect has been compounded in recent decades by reduced wetland areas (due to long-term drought or warmer temperatures) and community dynamics (e.g., changes in bald eagle diets due to the limited availability of cutthroat trout in Yellowstone Lake).
 Trumpeter swan presence in the park may therefore be primarily limited to occasional residents and wintering migrants from outside the park.
 Concern about the Greater Yellowstone Ecosystem population has resulted in cooperative efforts between state and federal agencies to monitor swan distribution and productivity.

 Trumpeter swans are particularly sensitive to human disturbance.
 Because of this, park managers restrict human activity in known swan territories and nesting areas.
-Scientists are also conducting studies to determine the habitat requirements for nesting swans.
+Scientists are also conducting studies to better determine the habitat requirements for nesting swans and the drivers for the observed local population decline.

 Mitchell, C.D., and M.W.
 Eichholz.
 Trumpeter swan.
 The Birds of North America Online. http://bna.birds.cornell. edu/bna/